burnsba/FracView/FracViewWpf/readme.md

 Note that computing the points in the image is composed of a number of tasks, and each task will have to process a number of "items" (the points).

 The status bar shows progress for the current calculation.
-In the bottom left is a desecription of the current task, or what is currently being worked on in the task.
+In the bottom left is a description of the current task, or what is currently being worked on in the task.
 Next is shown the current item being processed and the total number of items (points).
 Following is a graphical progress bar to process all the items (points) in the current task.
 Finally the total runtime for the current task is given.

 ![new](doc/img/statusbar2.jpg)